KhatriSuson/DataCommunicationAndNetworks.456/02-Unit-2-applicationLayer.md

 ## Summary
 Video streaming has transformed how we consume media, offering both on-demand and live options.
 However, challenges such as bandwidth, latency, and buffering need to be addressed for optimal user experience.
 Content Distribution Networks (CDNs) play a crucial role in overcoming these challenges by efficiently delivering content through caching and load balancing.
 Notable CDN providers include Akamai and Cloudflare.

-For more information, feel free to explore further!
 <hr>

 ## Connect with me